-While scampering about living their best life, your rodent may experience eye issues following dental disease, injury, or infection.
-It is extremely important that your rodent’s eye preparations are safe as human or other pet products can be harmful.
-You should contact your veterinarian or book an appointment therefor advice before you start an eye medicine course.
+Your bunny is likely to bounce into plenty of mischief daily, especially if they are fond of leaping around the house or garden or playing tag with your other pets.
+It is extremely important that your rabbit’s eye preparations are safe for rabbits as human or other pet products can be harmful.
+You should contact your veterinarian or book an appointment here for advice before you start an eye medicine course.

-This is swelling and redness of the tissues surrounding and/or the white part of the eye.
+Our bunny-babies can experience conjunctivitis which is swelling of the tissues surrounding and sometimes the white part of the eye.
 White discharge may be present.
-Yellow or green discharge or discomfort can be a sign of infected conjunctivitis which needs an examination and may also need prescription medication.
-Recurrent conjunctivitis or discharge should be investigated as it may be due to dental problems - in chinchillas most cases of conjunctivitis follow dental disease.
-Guinea pigs can develop conjunctivitis if they are vitamin C deficient.
+Yellow or green discharge or discomfort can be a sign of infected conjunctivitis which needs an examination to look for underlying causes (see above) and may also need prescription medication.
+Recurrent conjunctivitis or discharge should be investigated as it may be due to dental problems.